 - Doug Neal, co-founder and Managing Director, eLab Ventures

 - Patti Glaza, SVP and Managing Director, ID Ventures

 TRANSLATIONAL FUNDING FAIR

-Representatives from over 20 translational funds will provide inventors the opportunity to learn about resources and programs available to advance innovation into the marketplace.
+Representatives from over 20 translational funds provided inventors the opportunity to learn about resources and programs available to advance innovation into the marketplace.